frictionlessdata/pilot-catalyst/README.md

 This is a short introduction to the FrictionlessData software for the PUDL by Catalyst project.

-> Code and data for this article is available here https://github.com/frictionlessdata/pilot-catalyst
+> Code and data for this article is available [here](https://github.com/frictionlessdata/pilot-catalyst).
+After cloning the repo run `pip install -r requirements.txt` to install dependencies.
+All code beclow can be run using `python script/<name>.py`

 ## Datasets